 Off Peak Cruising

-Ready to go at any minute?
-Well not quite, but it can be difficult to use some of the great priced cruises if you have commitments to be in your area.
-You can however get some huge savings even if you can leave within a few months and at off peak times.
+Cruising used to be very popular for seniors (before Covid) but you had to be ready to go at any minute.
+It can be difficult to use some of the great priced cruises if you have commitments to be in your area.
+You can however get some huge savings if you can leave within a few months or weeks and at off peak times.
 It is not unusual to see deals at half price or less.
 As an example, you could go to the pacific islands on a trip such as “Brisbane, Noumea, Lifou, Port Vila, Brisbane”.
 It may even be winter (June) at the departure port “Brisbane Australia” but the temperature on the Islands is about 25°C at midday with water temperatures 24°C.

 Off Peak Accommodation